 - “Mortgage purchase applications increased 1% week over week (seasonally adjusted) during the week ending August 27.”

 - “For the week ending August 26, 30-year mortgage rates increased slightly to 2.87%.”

 Manufactured housing is key to affordable homeownership

 “Last week, the Biden Administration rolled out a major initiative to take immediate, tangible steps to increase the supply of affordable housing.
 The Manufactured Housing Institute (MHI) is encouraged that two important components of this package are steps to boost the supply of manufactured homes and a commitment to work with local governments to reduce exclusionary zoning.”
 Read the full story from HousingWire.

-CE course: Take a deep dive into the appraisal of prefabricated houses with our course, Appraising Today’s Manufactured Homes.
+Take a deep dive into the appraisal of prefabricated houses with our CE course, Appraising Today’s Manufactured Homes.

 400,000 homeowners enter final month in forbearance